-Sixth-ranked and dangerous are more than familiar with each other, but none of those previous meetings this season can match the stakes that Friday's matchup will carry when the teams meet in the first semifinal at the Big 12 Conference tournament on Friday in Kansas City, Mo.
+Sixth-ranked Kansas and dangerous TCU are more than familiar with each other, but none of those previous meetings this season can match the stakes that Friday’s matchup will carry when the teams meet in the first semifinal at the Big 12 Conference tournament on Friday in Kansas City, Mo.

 This will be the third time the teams have played each other in a span of 11 days, with both the Horned Frogs and the Jayhawks winning on their respective home floors in tightly played dustups.